 In the center of Alfonsine there is the Monument to the Resistance, the Museum of the Battle of the Senio, which houses evidence of the final phase of the attack on the "Gothic Line" and the Historical Institute of the Resistance and Contemporary Age consisting of a library, a newspaper library, a photo library and a media library that includes films, documentaries, newsreels and recordings.

-In Conselice you will find the Monument to the Clandestine Press and Freedom of Press, the monument is a printing machine similar to those used during the liberation days and the Plaque dedicated to the partisan relay girl Ines Bedeschi.
+In Conselice you will find the Monument to the Clandestine Press and Freedom of Press, the monument is a printing machine similar to those used during the liberation days, the plaque dedicated to the partisan relay girl Ines Bedeschi, and the one dedicated to Paolo Fabbri, an important figure in the Emilian resistance.

 In the town centre you will find the Monument to the Fallen Partisans and in the countryside there are the Memorial Stones in memory of the Baffè and Foletti massacre.